bc6048/percentage-clock/README.md

 • **Unixtar** (Timestamp)

-N unixtar means the timestamp that denotes when surpasses N unix from the nearest midnight.
+33.3 unixtar means the timestamp that denotes when surpasses 33.3 unix from the nearest midnight, and is about 8 a.m.

 Example Usage:

-Tomorrow we'll meet at 65 unixtar at the playground for 5 centix jog.
+Tomorrow we'll meet at 65.5 unixtar at the playground for 5 centix jog.